AlmiSelus/MovieRatingML/README.md

 ## Startup:
-To start backend, run class MovieRatingStartup in module MovieRatingML-Backend
+To start both front-end and back-end servers please run startup.bat script.
+Each of front-end/back-end servers will then start in separate cmd window.